Ann Burley and my other Burley ancestors

 My 8th great-grandparents.

-James, my 8th great-grandfather, was more than likely born before the Civil War but I have no baptism record to prove it.
-However, there are records showing he married Ann Chapman on 3 July 1656 in her home village of Chiddingstone in Kent.
+James, my 8th great-grandfather, must’ve been born around the 1630s, before the Civil War, but I have found no baptism record to prove it.
+However, records prove he married Ann Chapman on 3 July 1656 in her home village of Chiddingstone in Kent.
 He was a husbandman of Brasted, a village about seven miles north.
 The marriage was also noted in the records of Brasted the following day.

-• Richard Burley (1664-????), my 7th great-grand uncle.
-He was baptised in Chiddingstone on 16 January 1664.
-He married Sarah Walter of nearby Penshurst on 29 March 1687 in his home village and had several children with her but she died days after giving birth to their son Thomas and was buried in Chiddingstone on 1 October 1690.
+• Richard Burley (1663-????), my 7th great-grand uncle.
+He was baptised in Chiddingstone on 16 January 1663 (1664 in the new calendar).
+He married Sarah Walter of nearby Penshurst, Kent, on 29 March 1687 at St Mary’s Church in his home village.
+I’ve found no baptism record for Sarah in Penshurst but a girl by this name was baptised in Chiddingstone on 28 April 1665, her father being William Walter.
+Was this her?
+Richard and Sarah had several children but she died days after giving birth to their son Thomas and was buried in Chiddingstone on 1 October 1690.
 Richard’s fate is not known.
+Their children were:

 • Ann Burley (1671-1671), my 7th great-grand aunt.
 She was baptised in Chiddingstone on 9 April and buried on 17 May 1671.